Liangyu5wu/Liangyu5wu.github.io/content/projects/Vertex_t0/index.md

 ## Recent Tasks

 {{< spoiler text="Click to view the breakdown" >}}
-1. Refine the binwidth (10-20ps) and cancel the 100GeV upper bound
+1. Summarize the new plots in slide

-2. Apply the new cut for trackings
+2. Make a slide on what are the freedoms right now

-3. See if the time looks reasonable
+3. Draw the event dropping down curves

 {{< /spoiler >}}